alonisser/Intro-webpack-pywebIL/presentation.md

 ```javascript
 "style!css!postcss!sass"
 ```
-* Lets add another loader into they css handling pipeline
+* Lets add another loader into they css handling pipeline.

+* [Postcss](http://postcss.org/) is a self proclaimed **A tool for transforming CSS with JavaScript**

-* postcss pre/post processors would take over and transform it, outputting changed css
+* postcss pre/post processors would process our css and transform it, outputting changed css.

-* Here we use autoprefixer and cssnano, lots and lots more
+* Here we use autoprefixer and cssnano (Added in the production config), lots and lots of other [postcss plugins](http://postcss.parts/).

-* Yes also works with a standalone cli, gulp, grunt, you name it.
+* Yes, Postcss also works with a standalone cli, gulp, grunt, you name it.

 ---

 # Hot module reload

-* A big selling point, lets demo it
+* A big selling point (IN DEV MODE), lets demo it, I'll uncomment a css line.
+Let's see what happens

 * Tries to avoid reloading the page, just sends a diff json and replaces only what needs replacing

-* Think fixing state sensitive forms, while already filled, without losing info.
+* Think fixing state sensitive forms (Perhaps in an open modal in the end of a user journey), while already filled, without losing info/state.

-* Lets demo it

 ---
 # Moving to production